Totonyus/ydl_api_ng/readme.md

 wget https://github.com/Totonyus/ydl_api_ng/archive/master.zip
 ```

-Then unzip the file and rename the unziped folder : (note you can use `unzip -d %your_path%` to specify where you want
+Then unzip the file and rename the unzipped folder : (note you can use `unzip -d %your_path%` to specify where you want
 to unzip the file )

 ```shell